Raëlism: Origins

-There had been a range of reported UFO sightings in 1970s France, and the ancient astronaut theory was "very much in vogue" in the country by the middle of that decade.
-In early 1974, Vorilhon announced that in December 1973 he had been contacted by the Elohim while walking along the Puy Lassolas mountain.
+There had been a range of reported UFO sightings in the 1970s in France, and the ancient astronaut theory was "very much in vogue" in the country by the middle of that decade.
+In early 1974, Vorilhon announced that in December of 1973, he had been contacted by the Elohim while walking along the Puy Lassolas mountain.
 He began promoting these ideas in interviews on French television and radio.
-He began lecturing on his alleged experiences in Paris, where he attracted a group of followers, many of whom were science-fiction fans or amateur ufologists.
-In December 1974 an organisation based on his ideas, the Mouvement pour l'accueil des Elohims créateurs de l'humanité (MADECH; "Movement for the Welcoming of the Elohim, Creators of Humanity"), was launched.
-Vorilhon began referring to himself as "Raël."
-A newsletter, Apocalypse, began publication in October 1974.
+He began lecturing on his alleged experiences in Paris, where he attracted a group of followers, many of which were science-fiction fans or amateur ufologists.
+In December of 1974, an organisation based upon his ideas, called the Mouvement pour l'accueil des Elohims créateurs de l'humanité (MADECH; "Movement for the Welcoming of the Elohim, Creators of Humanity"), was launched.
+Vorilhon began referring to himself as "Raël".
+A newsletter, called Apocalypse, began publication in October of 1974.
 MADECH began raising money for the self-publication of Vorilhon's first book, which appeared as Le livre qui dit la verité that year.
-Raëlians treat his first book with reverence, often referring to it simple as Le livre ("the book").
+Raëlians treat his first book with reverence, often referring to it simply as Le livre ("the book").

-Some members of MADECH wanted the organisation to take a broader interest in Ufology beyond Raël's own claims and also desired to restrict his authority within the group.
-Amid an internal power struggle, Raël called an emergency meeting in April 1975; the feud continued and in July he dismissed MADECH's executives and replaced them with seven of his own supporters.
-Raël also announced that he had been contacted by the Elohim for a second time and that on this occasion they had taken him to visit their planet.
+Some members of MADECH wanted the organisation to take a broader interest in Ufology beyond Raël's own claims, and also desired to restrict his authority within the group.
+Amid an internal power struggle, Raël called an emergency meeting in April 1975.
+The feud continued, and in July of that year, he dismissed MADECH's executives, and replaced them with seven of his own supporters.
+Raël also announced that he had been contacted by the Elohim for a second time, and that on this occasion, they had taken him to visit their planet.
 He outlined these claims in his 1975 book Les Extra-Terrestres M'ont Emmené sur Leur Planète.
-Opposition to Raël remained evident in MADECH and in 1976 he disbanded the group, beginning the Raëlian Movement as a replacement in February 1976.
-It operated along a strict hierarchy, with Raël as its director, referred to as the "Guide of Guides."
+Opposition to Raël remained evident in MADECH, and in 1976, he disbanded the group, beginning the Raëlian Movement as a replacement in February 1976.
+It operated along a strict hierarchy, with Raël as its director, referred to as the "Guide of Guides".
 Unlike MADECH, it promoted a broader religious structure, including ritual practices.
 It continued publication of Apocalypse to spread its message.

-In 1976, the Raëlians sent a mission to the Canadian province of Quebec to attract converts in the Francophone region.
-The next year a Quebecois branch of the Movement was established.
-Raël's first two books were then published in a single English edition, titled Space Aliens Took Me to Their Planet in 1978 and republished as The Message Given To Me By Extra-Terrestrials: They Took Me to their Planet in 1986 and, in a new translation, as The Final Message in 1998.
-He expanded on his ideas with several additional books: Accueiller Les Extra-Terrestes in 1979 (translated as Let's Welcome Our Fathers from Space in 1986), La Méditation Sensuelle in 1980 (translated as Sensual Meditation in 1986), and Geniocracy.
+In 1976, the Raëlians sent a mission to the Canadian province of Quebec, to attract converts in the Francophone region.
+The next year, a Quebecois branch of the Movement was established.
+Raël's first two books were then published in a single English edition, titled Space Aliens Took Me to Their Planet in 1978, and republished as The Message Given To Me By Extra-Terrestrials: They Took Me to their Planet in 1986, and in a new translation, as The Final Message in 1998.
+He expanded upon his ideas with several additional books: Accueiller Les Extra-Terrestes in 1979 (translated as Let's Welcome Our Fathers from Space in 1986), La Méditation Sensuelle in 1980 (translated as Sensual Meditation in 1986), and Geniocracy.